-Although a simple opt-out works in some circumstances, regular communication with the Operations Team and Human Resources Manager and typists remains a helpful method of keeping communication open and making sure we know “where people are at”.
+Although a simple opt-out works in some circumstances, regular communication between the Operations Team, Human Resources Manager, and typists remains a helpful method of keeping communication open and making sure we know “where people are at”.

-Pacific is committed to meeting and delivering appropriate duty of care to our typists and clients alike.
-If you have any questions regarding disclosure of audio file content, our duty of care to you as a client, or other matters relating to your audio files, contact us today.
+Pacific Transcription is one of the leading transcription companies in Australia.
+We have achieved this by being committed to meeting and delivering appropriate duty of care to our typists and clients alike.
+If you have any questions regarding the disclosure of audio file content, our duty of care to you as a client, or other matters relating to your audio files, reach out to us by calling 1300 662 173, emailing email@example.com or contacting us online today.